 This is a secret method of cardio I know most body builders do.
 I, also, stand behind it as a super-easy and super-hack when it comes to cardio, which is why I included this as number 6, and a bonus tip to all of you.
 Just remember this, 12/3/20.
 If you want to create the same caloric deficit as HIIT cardio, yet you do not want the same level of fatigue, set the treadmill to 12 incline, 3 speed (kmph), and walk for 20 minutes.
 If this is too easy for you, scale up in speed or incline—most treadmills can go to an incline of 15.
 Yes, you can always increase the difficulty of your run, too, but that will lead to exhaustion much faster than increasing just the speed of your walking.

-There are many more reasons why you should walk, but hopefully you don’t need any more to see why it is important to start incorporating it into your lifestyle.
+There are many more benefits of walking, but hopefully you don’t need any more to see why it is important to start incorporating it into your lifestyle.
 Instead, you may be wondering how to put it into your lifestyle in a way that is less obtrusive and the easiest to stick to.
 Well, here are 3 super simple (and often overlooked) ways of putting more pep in your step.

 - Walk between sets.
 One of the most overlooked periods of cardio is the “rest” during each set.
 Many of you reading this probably do your body injustice by only resting 30 seconds to 1 minute in between each set, thinking that this is standard.
 Let me tell you something, it’s hogwash.
 This approach may be good if you want to do cardio, but if you’re into weightlifting and getting stronger, your body needs more time to recover because you should have just gone harder than last time with the weights that you chose.
 I rest around 2 to 3 minutes every set in the gym and during this time, I pace around the gym to increase my step count.
 Because I do this every time, I don’t need to spend an extra 20 minutes or more in the gym afterwards doing “cardio” as I will have already finished it during my workout.